 - directors

 - officers

-- · senior managers or
+- senior managers or

 - any appointed external auditor or actuary of the Company.

 Reports to an Eligible Recipient may be made in person or by telephone, and the Discloser must inform the Eligible Recipient that they wish to make a report under this policy.
+Reports can also be emailed to complaints@pmpgroup.io.